xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 console.log(h('button'));
 ```

-With this in mind we can now extract the core of the FreezerConnect as
+With this in mind we can now extract the core of the "FreezerConnect" as:

 ```js
 function emit(type, detail, options)